 Tropical Storm Erin in Cabo Verde

-Tropical Storm Erin struck Cabo Verde after forming on 11 August, approximately 820 miles west of the islands.
-At the time, it carried maximum sustained winds of 45 mph and was moving westward at a brisk 23 mph.
+Tropical Storm Erin struck Cabo Verde after it formed on 11 August, about 820 miles west of the islands.
+At the time, it carried maximum sustained winds of 45 mph and moved westward at a brisk 23 mph.

-On the island of São Vicente, flash floods occurred after an astonishing 8 inches of rain fell within just five hours.
+On the island of São Vicente, flash floods occurred after an astonishing 8 inches of rain fell in just five hours.
 Authorities reported that at least nine people, including four children, were killed.
-Five people remain missing, and 1,500 have been displaced, with a total of 3,000 affected.
+Five people remained missing, and 1,500 were displaced, with a total of 3,000 affected.

-The torrential rains caused significant damage to infrastructure, including roads, homes, and commercial establishments.
+The torrential rains caused significant damage to infrastructure, including roads, homes, and commercial buildings.

-Cabo Verde’s meteorological service has warned that additional showers and thunderstorms could trigger localized flooding in areas already saturated.
+Cabo Verde’s meteorological service warned that additional showers and thunderstorms could trigger localized flooding in areas that were already saturated.

 Related Resources